pal03377/master-thesis/thesis.typ

 Synchronization conflicts present a notable challenge, especially with the potential of two tutors attempting to review the same submission simultaneously.
 In this case, the submission selection in Athena might suggest the same submission to both tutors, resulting in a conflict.
 To counteract this, we have implemented an extra verification step in the Artemis server.
 This verification confirms that no other tutor is currently assessing the chosen submission.
 Should the verification detect an overlap, the system promptly assigns a different, random submission to the tutor.

+// Because the Artemis server runs on multiple clusters, we have to ensure that the submission sending and feedback sending services are only running on one instance of the cluster to avoid sending the data twice.
+We adopted the existing approach chosen by Bernius et al.~@cofee2:
+// - We only schedule submission sending on the instance in the cluster where the `scheduling` profile is active.
+This is always the case for exactly one instance in the cluster, according to the documentation#footnote[https://ls1intum.github.io/Artemis/dev/setup/#scheduling, last visited September 9th, 2023].
+// - We perform the feedback sending directly on the instance in the cluster where the tutor submits their assessment.
+We do this asynchronously to avoid blocking the request.
+This means that if the server instance crashes before the feedback sending is complete, the feedback will not be sent.
+This is acceptable because the feedback only improves the suggestions made by Athena and is not required for the system to work.

+Within Artemis, we designate the task of submission sending exclusively to the cluster instance where the `scheduling` profile is activated.
+This approach is kept from the integration of the Athena-CoFee system by Bernius et al~@cofee2.
+The Artemis documentation mentions that this activation is consistently limited to a singular instance in the cluster#footnote[https://ls1intum.github.io/Artemis/dev/setup/#scheduling, last visited September 9th, 2023].

+We send the feedback to Athena directly from the cluster instance where the tutor finalizes their assessment.
+This procedure operates asynchronously, ensuring that there's no undue delay in the request processing.
+While there exists a possibility that a server instance might crash before the feedback is fully sent, this is an acceptable risk.
+The feedback is not essential for the system to function and only serves to improve Athena's suggestions.

 == Boundry Conditions
 // Note: Optional section describing the use cases how to start up the separate components of the system, how to shut them down, and what to do if a component or the system fails.
 Athena runs as a separate system from the LMS that it is used with.
 This section describes how to start up and shut down the Athena system and what to do if a component or the system fails.